nikkobilitza/GDPoweR/README.md

    If some columns are missing within a dataframe, keep the empty columns intact, including their headers.
 Do not delete them.

 ##### Time Zones
 The script assumes that the input data is in UTC, which it converts to CEST.
-If your data is not in UTC, you must adjust the script to correctly read and convert the data to your target time zone.
+If your data is not in UTC or your target timezone is not CEST, you must adjust the script to correctly read and convert the data to your target time zone.

 ##### Base Pay Types
 The spreadsheet and script are configured to process three distinct types of base pay.
 Ensure your input aligns with the expected format for accurate results.